alosadagrande/tekton-dpdk/blog.md

 triggertemplates.triggers.tekton.dev
 ```

-**NOTE:** If you are new to OpenShift Pipelines and Tekton, you can start by reading the following articles published in the OpenShift blog: [Cloud-Native CI/CD with OpenShift Pipelines](https://www.openshift.com/blog/cloud-native-ci-cd-with-openshift-pipelines) , [OpenShift Pipelines Now Available as Technology Preview](https://www.openshift.com/blog/openshift-pipelines-tech-preview-blog) and [OpenShift Pipelines Tutorial using Tekton](https://www.openshift.com/blog/pipelines_with_tekton) among others.

-### PipelineResources

-_PipelineResources_ are a set of objects that are used as inputs to a Task and can be output by a Task.
-A Task can have multiple inputs and outputs.
-There are [multiple PipelineResources types](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#resource-types) still supported.

-> :warning: Tekton project recently released its Beta, which creates higher levels of stability bringing the best features into the Pipelines Beta and creates more trust between the users and the features.
+[Tekton Pipelines project](https://tekton.dev/) recently **released its Beta**, which creates higher levels of stability and creates more trust between the users and the features.
 With the new Beta functionality, users can rest assured that Beta features will not be removed.
-The move to Beta does mean a few deprecations and breaking changes.
+The move to Beta does also mean _a few deprecations and breaking changes_.

-There is an ongoing effort migrating [Tekton from `v1alpha1` to Tekton `v1beta1` API version](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md) which encourages stop using `PipelineResources` in favor of `Tasks`.
-Although, `PipelineResources` will not be in Beta as [explained officially](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#why-arent-pipelineresources-in-beta), they still supported in OpenShift Pipelines version 1.0.1.
-So, feel free to use them.
+Currently, there is an ongoing effort migrating [Tekton from `v1alpha1` to Tekton `v1beta1` API version](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md) which encourages stop using `PipelineResources` in favor of `Tasks`.
+Even though `PipelineResources` will not make it to Beta as [explained officially](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#why-arent-pipelineresources-in-beta), they are still supported in OpenShift Pipelines version 1.0.1.
+On the other hand, since they will probably be deprecated at some point, I prefer to replace them by `Tasks` as suggested by Tekton team, which already provided a [documented migration path](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md#replacing-pipelineresources-with-tasks).

-On the other hand, since they will probably be deprecated at some point, I prefer to replace them by `Tasks` as suggested by Tekton team, which already provided a [documented migration path](https://github.com/tektoncd/pipeline/blob/master/docs/migrating-v1alpha1-to-v1beta1.md#replacing-pipelineresources-with-tasks). _The pipeline we are about to create will make use of the `v1beta1` Tekton API guaranteeing long term compliance_.
+>:exclamation: The pipeline we are about to create makes use of the `v1beta1` Tekton API guaranteeing long term compliance.

 ### Pipeline Tasks

 A `Task` is a collection of Steps that you define in a specific order as part of your pipeline.
 OpenShift comes by default with a bunch of `ClusterTasks` predefined, which are similar to Tekton `Tasks` but with a cluster scope.
-In our environment, the [git-clone Task](https://github.com/tektoncd/catalog/tree/master/task/git-clone/0.1) is very handy to pull testPMD code from the Git repository.

-**NOTE:** A copy of the git-clone task shipped with OpenShift Pipelines can also be found in [pipeline-clustertask-git-clone.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-clustertask-git-clone.yaml).
+Below it is the list of them currently shipped:

 ```sh
 $ oc get clustertask -o name